raspberrypilearning/321-make-mentor-guide/en/step_4.md

 Each path begins with **3** Explore projects that between them contain the set of skills and concepts needed for the entire path.

-**Tip:** We recommend that facilitators complete the Explore projects themselves before they run a session with creators.
+**Tip:** We recommend that mentors complete the Explore projects themselves before they run a session with creators.
 This familiarity with the projects helps you to anticipate issues and you can make note of discussion points.

 ### Tasks